 As the winter blues arrive, many companies struggle to deal with increases in sickness absence in the workplace.
 Colds and flu start to do the rounds, while Seasonal Affective Disorder brings with it additional causes for employee sick days which are more challenging for employers to identify.

-Fortunately companies aren’t helpless against these seasonal challenges, and there are a number of measures which can be taken to help counter the factors which contribute to winter sick days.
+Fortunately, companies aren’t helpless against these seasonal challenges, and there are a number of measures that can be taken to help counter the factors which contribute to winter sick days.

 Data from the Office of National Statistics released in 2017 showed that “minor illnesses” such as colds caused more than 34 million working days to be lost in that year.
-Just over 28 million work days were lost due to muscoskeletal issues, while depression, anxiety and stress contributed to 14.3 million lost days,
+Just over 28 million workdays were lost due to musculoskeletal issues, while depression, anxiety and stress contributed to 14.3 million lost days,

 1. Encourage sickness absence when necessary

 Recognising when an employee is suffering from a winter bug and encouraging them to take necessary time off is the first step to preventing some of the longer-term problems of presenteeism, not least the cold spreading throughout the workforce.